-Applicant: Researcher leading the clinical research - the Primary Investigator (PI), who is responsible for the overall direction of the project, completion and lodgement of the application, and progress and reporting on the project.
+Applicant: Researcher leading the research - the Primary Investigator (PI), who is responsible for the overall direction of the project, leading and supporting co-Investigators (CIs), completion and lodgement of the application, and progress and reporting on the project.

-The Applicant must obtain written commitment from their Head of Department (or equivalent) or Administering Institution, and must assume responsibility for undertaking and completing the activities outlined in the application.
-Where the project involves multi-site research, the Applicant must obtain written commitment from all Heads of Departments/Administering Institutions of collaborative partners not within the Administering Institution.
+The Applicant must obtain written commitment from their Laboratory Head and Heads of Departments/Administering Institution and must assume responsibility for undertaking and completing the activities outlined in the application.
+Where the project involves multi-site research, the Applicant must obtain written commitment from all Heads of Departments/Administering Institutions of collaborative partners and co-Investigators not within the Administering Organisation.